 - C. Teach that each student has the power to control personal behavior and encourage students to base actions on reasoning, self-esteem, and respect for others. - D. Provide instruction and material that is appropriate for the grade and age of the student. - XIV.
 The Superintendent or designee shall develop a physical education program to implement the requirements of Florida Statutes. - XV.
-The Superintendent or designee shall develop procedures to implement the provisions of the Florida Secondary School Redesign Act.
-Requirements of the Act shall be incorporated into the Student Progression Plan. - XVI.
 When dealing with political issues, the positions of all parties will be presented on a non-partisan basis.
 Partisan political literature will not be distributed in schools.
-However, schools may give out information relating to school district taxes or the need for construction bonds. - XVII.
+However, schools may give out information relating to school district taxes or the need for construction bonds. - XVI.
 All course materials and verbal or visual instruction shall conform to the requisites and intent of all Florida law and the State constitution.
 All instructional materials, including teachers' manuals, films, tapes, or other supplementary instructional material, shall be available for inspection by parents or guardians of the children engaged in such classes.

-LAWS IMPLEMENTED: 1000.21, 1001.43;, 1003.42; 1003.4203, ,1003.45; 1003.455; 1003.46;1006.28; 1006.29; 1008.25; 1010.305, F.S.
+STATUTORY AUTHORITY: 1001.41; 1001.42, F.S.
+LAWS IMPLEMENTED: 1000.21, 1001.43; 1003.42;1003.4203,1003.45; 1003.455; 1003.46;1006.28; 1006.29; 1008.25; 1010.305, F.S.